VerifyTests/Verify/readme.md

 * [Via the clipboard](/docs/clipboard.md).
 * Manually making the change in the [launched diff tool](https://github.com/VerifyTests/DiffEngine#supported-tools).
   Either with a copy paste, or some tools have commands to automate this via a shortcut or a button.
-* Manually on the file system.
-By renaming the `.received.` file to `.verified.`.
-This can be automated via a scripted to bulk accept all (by matching a pattern) `.received.` files.
+* Manually on the file system, by renaming the `.received.` file to `.verified.`.
+This can be automated via scripts to bulk accept all `.received.` files by matching a pattern.
 * Using the dotnet tool [Verify.Terminal](https://github.com/VerifyTests/Verify.Terminal).